Firmbackbone/fbb-kvk-import/README.md

 ## KVK Import Script

-This repository consists of several PySpark scripts that import KVK data into the backbone (or createes a new one), generates gold datasets for selected subsets and generates DDI 2.5 compliant metadata in XML format as well as in PDF.
+This repository consists of several PySpark scripts that import KVK data into the backbone (or creates a new one), generates gold datasets for selected subsets and generates DDI 2.5 compliant metadata in XML format as well as in PDF.
 For the scripts to work, a version of Apache Spark must be accessible (currently only a locally hosted Spark is used).
 Some additional packages are required:

 - `colorama==0.4.6` (used for the color scheme on the terminal window's logging)